 - Consistency and understanding the pressure applied to the metal is key to good shrinking and stretching.

-- Spring benders are cheap although are more difficult to create a bend.
+- Spring benders are cheap although they are more difficult to create a bend with

-Use: Press Brakes can are one of the most satisfying machines to watch operate.
+Use: Press brakes are one of the most satisfying machines to watch operate.
 This metal shaping tool works by bending sheet and plate metal, clamping the piece between a punch and die.

-Mastering the craft of welding often takes years of practise and some degree of formal education.
+Mastering the craft of welding often takes years of practice and some degree of formal education.
 That being said, for most simple jobs welding is a useful DIY craft to learn.

-- Take the time to understand all the Safety guidelines and regulation before beginning welding
+- Take the time to understand all the safety guidelines and regulations before beginning welding

 - Take the time to learn other basic welding techniques such as TIG, MIG and Arc.
-Each have their own benefits and weaknesses
+Each have their own strenths and weaknesses

 - Get an indicator with a vertical dial.
-This beats craning your neck like a bird hunting a worm all around the mill when zeroing a part.
+This beats craning your neck when zeroing a part

 - Don’t put an end-mill in a quick-change drill chuck.
 This is tempting at times but is a pure rookie move.
 If the end-mill chatters for a billionth of a second, the chuck loosens and all hell breaks loose!